-Data annotation is the process of labeling training data to make it usable in supervised learning tasks.
+Data annotation is the process of labelling training data to make it usable in supervised learning tasks.
 In 2018 the survey What AI can and can’t do (yet) for your business by McKinsey states that the first limitation to AI applications is the lack of labeled data.
 To tackle this limitation we created Kili technology annotation platform to provide companies with relevant high quality labeled data.
 As a matter of fact, while AI allows us to automate more and more human tasks, we cannot get rid of the “human in the loop” when it comes to data annotation.
 Human data annotation requires an organized workforce and a software to provide the quality and quantity of labeled data for industrial AI applications.

 Labeled images are the backbone of AI systems such as self-driving cars and automated medical imagery analysis which now requires tens, hundreds of thousands, even millions of images to train.
 Therefore the acquisition cost of those data can not be neglected.
 Previous techniques of annotation such as bounding boxes while cheap limits the performance of deep learning models.
 Bounding boxes are limited when annotating overlapping entities or non rectangular objects.
 As shown below the bounding box annotating a crack in a wall covers the entire image !
-Nowadays, pixel accurate labeling has become the new norm as it removes most of the noise that bounding boxes introduce in the data.
+Nowadays, pixel accurate labelling has become the new norm as it removes most of the noise that bounding boxes introduce in the data.
 Because annotating an image at pixel level is more time consuming than drawing a bounding box it can cost up to 10x more !

 In this article we will focus on image segmentation and offer a comparison of the segmentation tools available at the moment and see how they can reduce annotation time and cost.

 Image segmentation is the process of partitioning an image in multiple segments.
 Every pixel within a segment represents a semantic concept label.
 Here we present the three task of image segmentation present in the industry: